 The natural hazards associated with a particular building site, such as flooding, wind or earthquakes, might trigger engineered design requirements.
 For example. construction in or near flood zones and coastal regions may also require engineered foundations and lateral force resisting systems to resist flood and wind effects.

-RJD Residential can provide homeowners, contractors and architects with the specific structural design services required for their new residential construction project, including:
+RJD Residential can provide homeowners, contractors and architects with project-specific structural engineering design services, including:

 - Structural Design Concepts and Development

 - Review of Architectural Drawings for Structural and Foundation Systems